sharukh02/Assignments-and-works/README.md

-# Assignments-and-works
+## Assignments-and-works
-All the sheets is present in the zip format
+Web scrapping and Projects on which i have worked during my internship is uploaded here All the projects are in jupyter notebook